ELM PRUNING BAN from April 1 to September 30 *Every Year*

 Sewer Line Maintenance

-The Water & Wasterwater Utilities department will be conducting their annual sewer maintenance program from May to October weather permitting.
+The Water and Wasterwater Services department will be conducting their annual sewer maintenance program from May to October weather permitting.
 When crews are in your neighborhood some air may end up in the sewer lines.
 This is normal and will clear as the sewer system in your home is used.
 Thank you for your cooperation.

 Snow and Ice Control